-The 1600 mount accommodates a latitude range from 0 to 78 degrees and 90 degrees.
-To do so, it incorporates an Altitude Adjuster Bar that allows for gross latitude ranges and an Adjustment Knob which is used to provide precision adjustments when polar aligning.
+The 1100 mount accommodates a latitude range from 0 to 78 degrees and 90 degrees.
+The Altitude Adjuster Bar allows for gross latitude ranges, while the Adjustment Knob is used to provide the precision adjustments when polar aligning.
 The Altitude Adjuster Bar is positioned into one of nine slots which provide an overlapping latitude range.

-This redesigned altitude bar is very convenient when travelling to remote sites, as it allows you to transport your mount in the more compact, zero-latitude position.
-You can then change to your remote site's latitude in one quick motion of the altitude bar.
+This altitude bar is very convenient when travelling to remote sites, as it allows you to transport your mount in the more compact, zero-latitude position.
+You can change to your remote site's latitude in one quick motion of the altitude bar.